mnaji42/IA-ci-cd/README.md

 - Automated unit testing
 - Code quality and linting standards

-**No framework dependency required** — this template is framework-agnostic and can be plugged into any backend project.
+**No framework or language dependency required** — this template is stack-agnostic and can be plugged into any project.

 ---